 The Central Appalachians Forest Ecosystem Vulnerability Assessment (Butler et. al, 2015), noted that ecosystems that are limited by geological or hydrological features, such as cave and karst habitats, may be restricted from shifting across the landscape in response to climate change.
-However, cave and karst habitats that are connected more closely with groundwater inputs than surface water may be buffered by the impacts of climate change, and caves and karst areas may be buffered from increasing surface temperatures.
-But caves and karst areas may be vulnerable to groundwater extraction during droughts as well as changes in surface water flow regimes, nutrient inputs, high flows and contaminants carried by floods, which may be exacerbated by impervious cover within the watershed (Swanston et. al, 2016).
-Restoring and maintaining riparian corridors, water quality and natural flow regimes and limiting impervious cover in areas upstream and above caves and karst may boost the resilience of cave ecosystems.
+However, cave and karst habitats that are connected more closely with groundwater inputs than surface water may be buffered by the impacts of climate change, and subterranean habitats may be buffered from increasing surface temperatures.
+But caves and karst areas may be vulnerable to groundwater extraction during droughts as well as changes in surface water flow regimes, nutrient inputs, high flows, and contaminants carried by floods, which may be exacerbated by impervious cover within the watershed (Swanston et. al, 2016).
+Restoring and maintaining riparian corridors, water quality and natural flow regimes, and limiting impervious cover in areas upstream and above caves and karst may boost the resilience of cave ecosystems.
 Some cave dwelling species also rely on adjacent forest, riparian and aquatic habitats.
 Maintaining the resilience of adjacent ecosystems could further buffer cave species from the impacts of climate change.

 Below is a summary of climate stresses on cave and karst habitats, and actions to boost their resilience.
-Although climate stresses are listed separately, subterranean habitats are often impacted by a multiple climate stresses occurring simultaneously and actions to boost habitat resilience are intended to address multiple climate stresses.
+Although climate stresses are listed separately, subterranean habitats are often impacted by multiple climate stresses occurring simultaneously and actions to boost habitat resilience are intended to address multiple climate stresses.
 Some of these actions repeat previously listed conservation actions to reduce stress on priority species and could benefit priority species while also boosting habitat resilience.
-WVDNR, partners and landowners can collaborate to select the habitat resilience actions best suited to site conditions, conservation goals and land management objectives.

-Climate Stresses and Resilience Actions for Karst and Cave Habitats
+Climate Stresses and Resilience Actions in Karst and Cave Habitats

-Climate Stress: Habitat Resilience Action: Increased flood frequency and severity, nutrient inputs and contaminants Increased surface water temperatures, low- flow events, and ground water withdrawals Impacts to adjacent forest, riparian and aquatic habitat Restore and protect surface water quality and hydrology Limit impervious cover Maintain ground water quality and quantity Maintain resilient forests, riparian and aquatic habitat around karst and cave ecosystems
+Climate Stress: Habitat Resilience Action: Increased flood frequency and severity, nutrient inputs, and contaminants Increased surface water temperatures, low- flow events, and ground water withdrawals Impacts to adjacent forest, riparian and aquatic habitat Restore and protect surface water quality and hydrology Limit impervious cover Maintain ground water quality and quantity Maintain resilient forests, riparian and aquatic habitat around karst and cave ecosystems